-A menu where administrators can customize and define organization settings and Force.com apps.
-Depending on your organization's user interface settings, Setup may be a link in the user interface header or in the drop-down list under your name.
+A menu where administrators can customize and define organization settings and Lightning Platform apps.
+Depending on your organization's user interface settings, Setup may be a link in the user interface header or in the dropdown list under your name.